ManilTester/KiwiRailWebUIAutomation/README.md

 4) Support : It contains TestConfiguration.cs , this is used to read the value from the appsettings.json file that contains different internal project values as url for kiwirail website and browseroptions to be provided to hooks.cs.
              It contains Hooks.cs , this file is brain behind the framework as this is where driver is registered before test run and disposed after test run .
 Browser selection and intialization is done with different options.

+# Execution Details:

+To execute above tests:
+i) Download and install VS 2019 and open the solution file : KiwiRailWebUIAutomation.sln. ii) Build the project. iii) If you don't see the TestExplorer , Goto Test --> TestExplorer .
+Run the tests from there.

+Note: Tests will run in headless mode by default as in the appsettings.json , headless = true , set it to false to run in GUI mode.